Anomalies

 1 hour) and a reference window (default: the preceding7 days, excluding the observation window). - Group requests in both windows by

-(provider, model). - For each bucket with ≥ 30 reference samples, compute sample mean (μ) and sample standard deviation (σ) on latency and cost.
+(provider, model). - For each bucket with ≥ 10 reference samples, compute sample mean (μ) and sample standard deviation (σ) on the signal.
+Each anomaly is tagged with a confidence label based on how many samples the baseline is built from , see Confidence tiers below.

 - Flag buckets where the observation-window mean sits 3σ or more above baseline.
 (Configurable threshold per API call.)